 10 Easy Coldwater Fish for a Small Tank

-If you are looking for relatively easy-to-care-for pet fish with minimal equipment, you do have options.
-There are aquarium fish that can be happy and healthy at room temperature and in a small aquarium.
+If you are looking for relatively easy-to-care-for pet fish with minimal equipment, there are fish species that can thrive at room temperature and in a small aquarium.

-Room temperature is a general and somewhat vague notion but it generally refers to water that is 65-72°F (18-22°C).
-Most households stay within range regularly, and the water in a tank maintains that range of temperatures without a tank heater.
+Room temperature is a general term but refers to water that is 65-72°F (18-22°C).
+Most households stay within that range regularly, and the water in a tank maintains the same range of temperatures without a tank heater.

 A rapid temperature change is precarious for most fish, even if the temperature is still within the acceptable range.

-Most pet fish adapt to gradual changes but might not breed if the temperature is not optimal.
-Having a larger aquarium helps slow down temperature changes and makes any change easier for any species of fish.
+Most pet fish adapt to gradual changes but will not breed if the temperature is not optimal.
+Having a larger aquarium helps keep temperature changes gradual and makes any change easier for fish to tolerate.

 What Is a Small Fish Tank?

 Most species of easy-to-maintain cold-water fish do best when kept in schools.
-They should not be kept as lone fish at all because the fish would be lonely and unhealthy.
+They should not be kept solo because the fish could feel lonely and become unhealthy.

 For that reason, a small aquarium by no means implies a 1-2 gallon bowl.
 Even a single fish might struggle in a space that small.

-A small tank for most fish that do not need a warmer generally refers to 5-20 gallons, which is quite a range for most households.
-This Marina aquarium kit makes tank setup easier and comes in three most popular sizes – 5, 10, and 20 gallons.
+A small tank for most fish that do not need a warmer generally refers to 5-20 gallons.

 Fish That Do Well in Small Tanks Without a Warmer